ammkrn/nanoda_lib/nanoda_spec/README.md

 Some notes :

+calls to `env.getDeclar` will be printed as refernces to the step at which they were added to the environment

 1. A lot of constructor arguments that could be "factored out" into parameters instead of leaving them as indices aren't, in order to keep the argument order close(r) to the rust implementation.
 I originally